waffle-iron/docs/source/cassandra.rst

 Now we are ready to start the Cassandra Source Connector in standalone mode.

-..note:: You need to add the connector to your classpath or you can create a folder in share/java like kafka-connect-myconnector and the start scripts provided by Confluent will pick it up.
+.. note:: You need to add the connector to your classpath or you can create a folder in share/java like kafka-connect-myconnector and the start scripts provided by Confluent will pick it up.
 The start script looks for folders beginning with kafka-connect.